DegreeCalc

 Indiana College Costs Overview

 Indiana is home to 7+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at IN public universities is $10,200 per year, which is 7% below the national average of $10,940.
+The average in-state tuition at IN public universities is $10,200 per year, which is 7% below the national planning benchmark of $10,940.
 When you add room and board ($11,400/year), the total annual cost of attending a public university in Indiana reaches $21,600.

 Private universities in Indiana average $37,600 per year in tuition alone, making a 4-year private degree approximately $196,000 including room and board.
 For students seeking a more affordable path, Indiana community colleges charge an average of just $4,600 per year, offering significant savings for the first two years before transferring to a four-year institution.